nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

 Partner application definitions
 ###############################

-A partner application definition is considered an application definition which stores data and metadata which are relevant for a given experiment but have usually only few connections to the detailed description of the workflow and experiment which motivates to granularize these pieces of information in an own application definition.
-In fact, one limitation of application definitions in NeXus is that they define a set of constraints on their graph of controlled concepts and terms.
-If we take for example diffraction experiments with an electron microscope it is usually the case that (diffraction) patterns are collected in the session at the microscope but all scientifically relevant conclusions are drawn later, i.e. through post-processing these data.
-These numerical and algorithmic steps define computational workflows were data from the application definitions such as NXem are used as input but many additional concepts and constraints may apply without any need for changing constraints on fields or groups of NXem.
-If we were to modify NXem for these cases, NXem would likely combinatorially diverge as every different combination of required constraints demands having an own but almost similar application definition.
-For this reason, the concept of partner application definition which have fields/links where specifically relevant sources of information are connected to e.g. NXem.
+A partner application definition is considered an application definition which stores data and metadata which are relevant for a given experiment but have usually only few connections to the detailed description of the workflow and experiment which motivates to granularize out these pieces of information into an own application definition.
+In fact, one limitation of application definitions in NeXus is currently that they define a set of constraints on their graph of controlled concepts and terms.
+If we take for example diffraction experiments with an electron microscope, it is usually the case that (diffraction) patterns are collected in the session at the microscope.
+However, all scientifically relevant conclusions are typically drawn later, i.e. through post-processing the collected diffraction (raw) data.
+These numerical and algorithmic steps define computational workflows were data from an instance of an application definition such as NXem are used as input but many additional concepts and constraints are applied without these demanding necessarily for changing constraints on fields or groups of NXem.
+If we were to modify NXem for these cases, NXem would combinatorially diverge as every different combination of required constraints demands having an own but almost similar application definition.
+For this reason, the concept of partner application definition are currently used which have fields/links whereby specifically relevant sources of information are connected to e.g. NXem.
 More consolidation through the use of NXsubentry classes should be considered in the future.
+An alternative solution is to define both NXem and its partner application definitions are deep base classes for which each field and group is optional.
+Specific instances of these blue print base classes could then elegantly combine the reuse of vocabulary and hierarchical organization information with specific constraints which are relevant only for specific usage of such data by specific tools used by an eventually smaller circle of users.

     :ref:`NXem_ebsd`:
-        Application definition for collecting and indexing Kikuchi pattern into orientation maps for the two-dimensional, three- and four-dimensional case.
+        Application definition for collecting and indexing Kikuchi pattern into orientation maps for the two-dimensional, three- (serial sectioning) and four-dimensional (spatial and time-dependent) case.

-Several new base classes are used by this application definition.
+The definition of several new base classes is motivated by by NXem_ebsd:

     :ref:`NXem_ebsd_conventions`:
-        A collection of reference frames and rotation conventions necessary to interpret the alignment and orientation data.
+        A base class to store all reference frames and rotation conventions which are necessary to interpret the alignment and conventions used when working with orientation data.

     :ref:`NXem_ebsd_crystal_structure_model`:
-        A description of a crystalline phase/structure used for a forward simulation using kinetic or dynamic diffraction theory to generate simulated diffraction pattern against which measured pattern can be indexed.
+        A base class to store crystalline phase/structure used for a simulation of diffraction pattern and comparison of these pattern against patterns to support indexin.